 Design by Leia T. Ward.
 Image: courtesy of LTW Design

-“Work harder than you think you need to, keep your head focused on your message and talent, never get caught up in the minutia or nonsense of others' opinions or what others are doing.
-Never compare yourself to others, it’s wasted energy – forge your own path that is unique to you.
+“Work harder than you think you need to, keep your head focused on your message and talent, and never get caught up in the minutia or nonsense of others' opinions or what others are doing.
+Never compare yourself to others.
+It’s wasted energy–forge your own path that is unique to you.
 Also, never copy other designers.
 Create your brand aesthetic that makes your work recognizable and stay true to it.”